carpentries-incubator/python-packaging-publishing/episodes/04-environments-virtualenv.md

 ## Install from a requirements.txt

-Getting a requirements.txt from base folder of the package repository.
+Getting a requirements.txt from project folder.
+Usually all projects that use python have this file.
+The file contains all dependencies that need to be installed.
 ~~~
 pip install -r requirements.txt
 ~~~